- Beginners Guides

 - Live Charts

 Spread betting provides the ordinary investor a tax efficient opportunity to speculate on fluctuations in the prices of thousands of global market instruments.
 These include individual shares, equity indices, foreign exchange, commodities, interest rates and bullion.

-Spread betting is exempt from tax (no capital gains or income taxes and no stamp duty) so any profits you make from trading are yours in full.
+Within the UK and a few other countries spread betting is totally exempt from tax (no capital gains or income taxes and no stamp duty) so any profits you make from trading are yours in full.

 You can choose which way you think the market will go so you aren’t restricted to just buying and waiting for the price to rise.
 You can buy or sell (go long or short) giving you more flexibility in your decision making and ultimately giving you greater opportunities to profit from a price movement within the market.